 This page describes the structure of source code of the GCC-based Native Client toolchain.
 The sources are based on stable releases of external packages: Binutils, GCC, Newlib, GDB, GlibC plus a subset of linux kernel headers.
 The rest of the page addresses the structure of the source repositories, the ways to synchronize patches across them and the build script.

 We recommend hacking the toolchain on Linux.
 After each commit the toolchain tarballs are built on buildbots.
-On Windows the build is quite slow (up to 4 hours, compared to 10-40 min on Linux) mostly due to the poor performance of fork() on Cygwin.
+Using Windows is difficult since Chromium no longer supports Cygwin, and it's too slow to be practical anyway (mostly due to the poor performance of fork()).

 Native Client Source is also required to build the toolchain (specifically, libraries).
 Follow the instructions on the Native Client Source page to fetch the sources.